 This shift has been some time in the making.
-The population of Chinese students pursuing degrees or completing OPT in math and computer science in the U.S. has increased by 58.7% over the last four years, compared to a 12.5% drop in Chinese students of business and management.
+The population of Chinese students pursuing degrees or completing OPT in math and computer science in the U.S. has increased by 58.7% over the last four years, compared to a 12.5% drop in the number of Chinese students of business.
 Meanwhile, the number of Indian students of math and computer science has increased by 22.5% during the last four academic years, compared to a 13.5% uptick in the number of engineering students.

-All in all, these trends have driven a 44% increase in the total number of international students who come to the U.S. for math and computer science.
+Overall, the number of international students who come to the U.S. for math and computer science programs increased by 44% between 2017/18 and 2018/19.
 In the same period, the total number of international students of business and management fell by 9%.

 Author: JP Deering